slagelwa/mzgzip/README.md

 ## Notes

 The BGZF library was originally implemented by Bob Handsaker and modified by Heng Li for remote file access and in-memory caching.
-The mzgzip utility was modeled off of code from both this library and the example code for using the gzil library.
+The mzgzip utility was modeled off of code from both this library and the example code for using the gzib library.